anderson-uchoa/repo_miner/README.md

 #### Author: Mario Morra
 #### GitHub: https://github.com/mariomorra/python_repo_miner/

+This project downloads projects from GitHub (5 Apache Java projects by default) and generates CSV files with PyDriller and PMD for the purpose of analysis of design code smells.

-The following steps should be followed to run the script.
+Here are the steps to follow in order to properly run the script.
 First, some things need to be installed (if not done already).

 ### 1) Install Python 3.4+